vivid-planet/comet/docs/docs/cron-jobs/index.md

 NODE_OPTIONS='--max-old-space-size=256' npm run console demo-command
 ```

--   If using Kubernetes, avoid running a Cron Job every minute, as this will create a lot of overhead.
+-   If you're using Kubernetes, avoid running a Cron Job every minute, as this will create a lot of overhead.

 -   Don't run every Cron Job simultaneously (e.g. always on the first minute of an hour), as this might create a considerable load on all involved systems.

--   If you need alerting, consider using some Heartbeat monitor.
+-   If you need alerting, consider using a Heartbeat monitor.

 -   Ensure that your Cron Job allows repeated runs so manual runs are possible.

 ## Cron Job Module

-A `CronJobModule` is available for `@comet/cms-api` which adds GraphQL queries and mutations for interacting with CronJobs.
+A `CronJobModule` is available for `@comet/cms-api` which adds GraphQL queries and mutations for interacting with Cron Jobs.
 A `CronJobsPage` is available for `@comet/cms-admin` to display and manage Cron Jobs.

 :::caution
 If including the Cron Job module, ensure you have proper access control in place as this module allows interacting with the Kubernetes API.